 Finding a tenant is one of the most tedious tasks faced by landlords.
 But with the right marketing strategy, filling in your vacancy is easy.

 Make sure your property is well-groomed and attractive to prospects.
 You can choose to improve your curb appeal, place some greenery around the house, or give your house a needed makeover to make it more appealing.
 Make sure to take professional-looking photos to make your listing stand out.

-You can advertise your vacant rentals on platforms like Craigslist and (cough) SparkRental, which syndicates your listing on eight other websites including ForRent.com and Apartments.com.
-You can also pay to list your vacant unit on Zillow and Trulia, which recently started charging for listings.
+You can advertise your vacant rentals on platforms like Craigslist and (cough) SparkRental, which syndicates your listing on websites like Zillow and Trulia.
 Plus, you can strengthen your strategy by using print ads, email marketing, and mobile marketing.

 Remember, the wider your reach, the more prospects you attract!